All Products

 1. On the Domain Names page of the CDN console, click Add Domain Name.

-2. In the Specify Domain Name Information step, configure Business Information and Origin Servers.
+2. On the Domain Name Information configuration wizard page, configure Business Information and Origin Servers.

 1. Configure Business Information.

-In the Business Information section, Region is set to Global (Excluding the Chinese Mainland) and Domain Name to Accelerate is set to www.<YOURDOMAIN>.fun.
-You can use the default values for other parameters or modify other parameters based on your business requirements.
-For more information, see Add a domain name.
+In this scenario, in the Business Information section, set Region to Global (Excluding the Chinese Mainland) and Domain Name to Accelerate to your business domain name, such as www.<YOURDOMAIN>.fun.
+You can use the default values for the other parameters or modify them as needed.
+For more information about domain name configuration, see Add an accelerated domain name.

 CDN 添加域名 INTL.png